smart-data-lake/smart-data-lake/docs/intro.md

 The file format used is [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) which makes it easy to edit.

 ### Getting Started
-To see how all this works in action, head over to the [Getting Started Guide](getting-started/setup.md) page.
+To see how all this works in action, head over to the [Getting Started Guide](getting-started/setup) page.

 ### Get in touch
-If you have issues, comments or feedback, please see [Contributing](contribution.md) on how to get in touch.
+If you have issues, comments or feedback, please see [Contributing](contribution) on how to get in touch.

+### Commercial Support
+If you are looking for commercial support, please contact us at smartdatalake@elca.ch to receive further information about subscription models.

 # Major Contributors
 ![SBB](images/SBB_logo.png)